Architosh Mission Statement

-Anthony Frausto-Robledo, BArch., AIA, LEED AP is a practicing architect and the founder and editor of the award-winning Architosh.com Web site.
-Educated in Boston, he has been an architectural professional for over 20 years and was a senior designer with the distinguished Boston architectural firm Koetter Kim & Associates prior to launching his web consultancy, BritasMedia.
+Anthony Frausto-Robledo, AIA, LEED AP is a practicing architect and the founder and editor of the award-winning Architosh.com website.
+Educated in Boston, he has been an architectural professional for over 30 years and was a senior designer with the distinguished Boston architectural firm Koetter Kim & Associates before launching his web consultancy, BritasMedia.

-In 1998 Anthony established BritasMedia, an IT consultancy focused on Web design, brand identity, and A/E/C market information products for professional services firms, software and technology companies, universities and educational customers worldwide.
+In 1998 Anthony established BritasMedia, an IT consultancy focused on Web design, brand identity, and A/E/C market information products for professional services firms, software and technology companies, universities and institutional customers worldwide.

 Mr. Evans is a practicing architect in Des Moines, Iowa, and chairs the AIA Iowa Professional Development Committee.
 Mr. Evans is aware of the complex practice, technical and personnel issues involved in rolling out BIM at an office and on a project including as the project architect on SD-CD phases on a $40M project with thorough BIM implementation.